+Teresa's early experience convinced her that on the difficult road of prayer, the lone walker stood little chance of surmounting the difficulties.
+It was a necessity she felt to find people whose solidarity will provide mutual support.
 "Of myself I can say that had the Lord not revealed this truth to me and given me the means by which I could frequently talk with persons who practiced prayer, I, would have ended by falling headlong into hell..."
-(L7, 22)
+(L 7, 22).

-'It is a very hard thing for a soul to be alone amid so many dangers...

-I would advise those who practice prayer, especially in the beginning, to seek the friendship and conversation of others who are doing the same... even if all you do is help one another by your prayers; it is so important...

-Those who serve him must stand shoulder to shoulder if they are to advance.
-Until they are strong, they ought to seek companionship as a defense...Charity grows by being communicated ...

-sharing is very important" (L 7, 20-22)
+The conclusion she drew from her own case led her to often repeat: 'It is a very hard thing for a soul to be alone amid so many dangers...I would advise those who practice prayer, especially in the beginning, to seek the friendship and conversation of others who are doing the same...even if all you do is help one another by your prayers; it is so important...Those who serve him must stand shoulder to shoulder if they are to advance.
+Until they are strong, they ought to seek companionship as a defense...Charity grows by being communicated ...sharing is very important" (L 7, 20-22).